Bloody Mary (folklore): Ritual

 Historically, the divination ritual encouraged young women to walk up a flight of stairs backward holding a candle and a hand mirror, in a darkened house.
 As they gazed into the mirror, they were supposed to glimpse a view of their future husband's face.
 There was, however, a chance that they would see a skull (or the face of the Grim Reaper) instead, indicating that they were going to die before they would have the chance to marry.

 In the modern ritual that began to coalesce in the late 1960s, Bloody Mary allegedly appears to individuals or groups who ritualistically invoke her name in an act of catoptromancy.
 This is done by repeatedly chanting her name into a mirror placed in a dim or candle-lit room.
 More modern versions of the ritual are played in a restroom.
 The name must be uttered 3 times (or some other specified number of times).
 Some stories suggest you must chant her name into the bathroom mirror 47 times before she will come out.
 The Bloody Mary apparition allegedly appears as a corpse, witch, and ghost that can either be friendly, evil, or a demonic spirit, and is sometimes seen covered in blood (hence the name).
 The lore surrounding the ritual states that participants may endure the apparition screaming at them, cursing them, strangling them, stealing their soul, drinking their blood, or scratching their eyes out.
 Some variations of the ritual call Bloody Mary by a different name—"Hell Mary" and "Mary Worth" are popular examples.
 The modern legend of Hanako-san in Japan strongly parallels the Bloody Mary mythology.
-Additionally, in the 1990s the Bloody Mary ritual was represented in pop culture and used as a tool to discuss racial and sexual violence, and gender oppression.

 Identification

 There is some debate on the identification of Bloody Mary and if she is based on a real woman.
-A number of historical figures have been put forward as candidates for "Mary" including Mary I of England (daughter of Henry VIII and Catherine of Aragon), who had around 300 religious Protestant dissenters burned at the stake during her reign, earning her the nickname "Bloody Mary"; and Mary Worth, who has been identified as either a woman who killed slaves escaping the American South via the Underground Railroad or a woman who was burned at the stake during the Witch trials in the early modern period.
+A number of historical figures have been put forward as candidates for "Mary" including Mary I of England (daughter of Henry VIII and Catherine of Aragon), who had around 300 religious Protestant dissenters burned at the stake during her reign, earning her the nickname "Bloody Mary" by her Protestant opponents; and Mary Worth, who has been identified as either a woman who killed slaves escaping the American South via the Underground Railroad or a woman who was burned at the stake during the Witch trials in the early modern period.